terrdv/dsa-arena/docs/architecture/redis.md

 - Rejoining `/room/{match_id}/session` — `RoomSession` re-reads the room
   from Redis and `Hub.Join` just creates a fresh entry in the (now-empty) in-memory `Hub`; nothing about rejoining depends on old Hub state.

-**Doesn't survive:**
-- **No auto-reconnect.** The frontend's websocket effect (`Room.tsx`) doesn't retry on its own — `onclose`/`onerror` just show "refresh the page to reconnect."
-The room is there to rejoin, but the player has to manually refresh.
-- **Pass/fail progress.** `myResult`/`oppResult` are plain React state,
-  never persisted server-side — a player who had "3/5 passing" before the crash sees a blank slate after reconnecting (their *code* survives, via the separate localStorage draft, unrelated to the server).
-- **Any submission in flight at the moment of the crash.** No durable job tracking — if a judge container was mid-run when the process died, that result is just gone; the player has to resubmit.

-So: the match isn't destroyed and reconnecting works, but it isn't transparent — the player loses in-progress judging state and has to manually refresh and possibly resubmit.